SomeWeekendReading/someweekendreading.github.io/_posts/2023-06-10-symphony-thoughts.md

 ## The Weekend Conclusion

 So, the world may be ending.  _Humanity_ may be ending.
 I can't fix that.
 (If _you_ can, please do so.
-I'll make you chocolates.)
+I'll make you chocolates?)

 <img src="{{ site.baseurl }}/images/Cognitive_Hazard_by_Arenamontanus.png" width="233" height="240" alt="Cognitive Hazard: from Wikimedia" title="Cognitive Hazard: from Wikimedia" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
-But in the meantime, be respectful of all cultures.
-Don't be afraid of misunderstanding;
-instead be creative around any mistakes, and be _interesting._
+But in the meantime, at least try to be respectful the cultures of others.
+Don't be afraid of misunderstanding; instead be creative with your mistakes, and be _interesting._

-Also, thinking at the symphony has its cognitive hazards, but not all cognitive hazards are bad.
-Sometimes they just warn you to pay attention.
+Also, thinking alone at the symphony has its cognitive hazards.
+But not all cognitive hazards are bad: sometimes they just warn you to pay attention.

 So pay attention&hellip; if you want to take advice from a guy who spent part of a concert not paying attention.